 The block between Main and Spring Streets has always been the heart of downtown Douglas.

 Location.
-42° 38.63′ N, 86° 12.202′ W. Marker is in Douglas, Michigan, in Allegan Touch for map.
+42° 38.63′ N, 86° 12.202′ W. Marker is in Douglas, Michigan, in Allegan County.
+Marker is on W. Center Street west of N. Union Street, on the right when traveling west.
 Marker is located in front of the Saugatuck-Douglas Historical Society History Center.
-Marker is at or near this postal address: 130 W. Center Street, Douglas MI 49406, United States of America.
+Touch for map.
+Marker is at or near this postal address: 130 W Center Street, Douglas MI 49406, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Dr. Asa Goodrich House (a few steps from this marker); Douglas Union School (within shouting distance of this marker); Dutcher Lodge No. 193 / Douglas (within shouting distance of this marker); The Old School House (within shouting distance of this marker); Mt.
-Baldhead (about 300 feet away, measured in a direct line); Sarah M. Kirby House (approx. ľ mile away); Singapore, Michigan (approx. ĺ mile away); Saugatuck Engine House (approx. ĺ mile away).
+Baldhead (about 300 feet away, measured in a direct line); Sarah M. Kirby House (approx. ¼ mile away); Singapore, Michigan (approx. ¾ mile away); Saugatuck Engine House (approx. ¾ mile away).
 Touch for a list and map of all markers in Douglas.